Wonderful Wanderings

 We did experience some really warm days on our 15-day trip.
 I even had to buy shorts as I'd only packed long trousers and the day we walked the Cliff Path in Hermanus, it was at least 26°C/79°F.

 I frequently walked around just in a t-shirt, but there were also times when I was bundled up and cold.
 We spent a lot of time by the coast and the wind there could get really chilly, so be prepared for that.
-It might also be good to mention that when I was wearing four layers and being cold, Boyfriend was usually wearing two or three and fine :D
+It might also be good to mention that when I was wearing four layers and being cold, my former boyfriend was usually wearing two or three and fine :D

 What to wear in South Africa in September depending on your activities